 - weight training

 Get out and enjoy some hikes and altitude gain/drops in your local trails.
-I find nothing helps more than consistent training on the trails.
+Nothing helps more than consistent training on the trails.
 A lot of the dexterity and muscles you need for a successful ascent are ones you can develop anywhere that you have access to trails.
-Trails with rugged, rolling and uneven terrain help best simulate what you will experience on a mountain.
+Trails with rugged, rolling, and uneven terrain help best simulate what you will experience on a mountain.
 Paved trails may be great for a local stroll through the park but otherwise don’t reflect training one desires for building strength in your ankles, legs, calves, and strength to improve balance while walking along the varied terrain.

 Train with what you will need

-I suggest carrying a hydro pack with water, snacks/food and some of the equipment you’d normally have on you.
-Nothing is worse than feeling great about conquering your training program and working on all your local trails only to realize that those extra few lbs of gear you need to plan for end up making that much difference.
+I suggest carrying a hydro pack with water, snacks/food, and some of the equipment you’d normally have on you.
+Nothing is worse than feeling great about conquering your training program and working on all your local trails only to realize that those extra few lbs. of gear you need to plan for end up making that much difference.